aletheialabs/bazoop-token/README.md

 # 🛸 BAZOOP Token ($ZOOP)

-**The legendary meme coin that gives a ZOOP.**
+**The meme coin that gives a ZOOP.**
-Fueled by humor, driven by the community, and aligned with charitable purpose — BAZOOP is Base’s newest meme frontier.
+BAZOOP ($ZOOP) is not just a token — it's an interstellar cultural event.
+Engineered on the Base blockchain to go viral, enrich early holders, and beam real charity back to Earth.

 ---

-## 🔹 Token Details
+## 🔹 Token Overview

-- **Name:** BAZOOP
+- **Token Name:** BAZOOP
 - **Symbol:** $ZOOP
 - **Total Supply:** 33,000,000,000
 - **Decimals:** 18